Cover photo by John Wilkinson.

 The sexes are alike.

-Most similar to Zygonoides fuelleborni, the Southern Riverking.
+The Ringed Cascader is most similar to Zygonoides fuelleborni, the Southern Riverking.
 The two have similarly coloured and patterned abdomens.
-However, Zygonoides fuelleborni has blue rather than black eyes, and bulbous basal segments on the abdomen.
-The two species also display very different behaviour, making them easy to seperate.
+However, Zygonoides fuelleborni has blue rather than black eyes and a bulbous basal segment on the abdomen.
+The two species also display very different behaviour, making them easy to separate.

-Could also be mistaken for a female Zygonyx natalensis but that species shows far less yellow on the abdomen.
+The Ringed Cascader could also be mistaken for a female Blue Cascader Zygonyx natalensis but that species shows far less yellow on the abdomen.

 Click here for more details on identification.